ECAConcordia/ecaconcordia.ca/iron-ring.md

 - Ring Size (we will be able to measure your ring size, so please come in person)

 ### The office Hours:
-- Monday: 12:00 - 18:00
+- Monday: 10:00 - 16:00
-- Tuesday: 10:00 - 11:30 & 14:00 - 18:00
+- Tuesday: 10:00 - 16:00
 - Wednesday: 10:00 - 16:00
 - Thursday: 10:00 - 16:00
 - Friday: 10:00 - 14:30

-## Registration begins: January 14th
+## Registration begins: January 22nd
-## Registration ends: January 28th
+## Registration ends: February 13th

-Please note that January 28th is the FINAL date to register, late registrations will NOT be permitted
+Please note that February 13th is the FINAL date to register, late registrations will NOT be permitted

 Once you are registered and we have checked that you meet all the eligibility requirements, we will send you a confirmation email with all required information.

 You can expect to receive this email at the end of February.

 ## Ceremony:
-__Date:__: March 19th, 2016
+__Date:__: April 1st, 2017

 __Time and Venue:__ You will be informed after your eligibility is confirmed